William Victor Hayes was the son of Absalom and Mary Elizabeth Hayes, of the Crown Vaults Lane End.

 Also their son Frederick H. who died August 20th 1971 aged 78 years.
 “At Rest”

-Photos courtesy of Margery Mole.
+Photos courtesy of Margery Mole and carol Shone.

 William Victor Hayes is also named on the Hawarden County School memorial